-Nine Things To Do In Perugia, Italy
+12 Things To Do In Perugia, Italy

 1. Explore and hang out at Piazza IV Novembre

 And like most students around the world who have little money or just a large amount of time on their hands, you will undoubtedly see a large portion of them congregating in the city’s main hangout – Piazza IV Novembre located in the heart of the old town.

-The piazza has a number of famous monuments including Fontana Maggiore – a large medieval fountain in the centre of the square, the Cathedral of San Lorenzo – the city’s main church and Palazzo dei Priori – the Town Hall of Perugia.
+The piazza has a number of famous monuments including Fontana Maggiore – a large medieval fountain in the centre of the square, the gothic Perugia Cathedral of San Lorenzo – the city’s main church – and Palazzo dei Priori – the Town Hall of Perugia.

 2. Watch the sunset at Giardini Carducci

 One of the best things to do in the Umbrian capital is to visit Giardini Carducci around sunset.
 The tiny park at the southern end of the city provides a spectacular, panoramic view of surrounding Umbria including the nearby Basilica di San Domenico.

 There are maps to help you locate nearby towns however one can simply spend an hour or two here enjoying the view as the sun goes down.

 This area is a popular date spot, for obvious reasons, but it is just as beautiful if you only have yourself to enjoy it with!
 The views of the surrounding hill towns and the Umbrian countryside are truly beautiful.